 While interest income can be earned based on the performance of the pooled investment funds, the Commission believes there is little to no risk exposure to losses due to the relationship with GCFA and policy under which the pooled funds are invested.
+GCFA is the owner of the residual risk of the investment portfolio.
 The operating cash requirements of the general agencies are centrally managed by GCFA.